core-wg/resource-directory/draft-ietf-core-resource-directory.md

         </figure>

 		<t>
-		The following example shows a client performing an end-point lookup:
+		The following example shows a client performing an endpoint lookup:
 		</t>

 		<figure>